Kong/docs.konghq.com/app/konnect/getting-started/index.md

     [Create an account &gt;](/konnect/getting-started/access-account)

-1.  **Set up a runtime connection**:
+1.  **Set up a runtime instance**:

-    Set up a runtime and connect it to your account.
-Your first runtime connection gives you a data plane for proxying traffic.
+    Set up a runtime instance and connect it to your account.
+Your first runtime instance gives you a data plane for proxying traffic.

     Start with a data plane proxy so that when your service configuration is ready, your services are immediately connected, configured,